BytesAndCoffee/zlog-sql-query/README.md

   <h3 align="center">Zlog SQL Query</h3>

   <p align="center">
-    A simple client-server app to query my ZNC logs stored in a MySQL database, not meant for others to download and use but feel free to clone and adapt to your own uses
+    A simple client-server app to query my ZNC logs stored in a MySQL database, not meant for others to download and use, but feel free to clone and adapt to your own uses
   </p>
 </p>